btuprotocol/BTUToken/README.md

 # BTU Token

+The BTU Token is the ERC-20 token smart contract token to be used in conjonction with the ERC-808 smart contract in order to make reservations over the BTU Protocol.
-The BTU Token is the reference implementation for the BTU protocol on Ethereum, written in solidity.
-A token sale contract (BTUTokenSale) is also present in this repository, it will be complemented by scripts to assign tokens when the BTUToken is released.
+A token sale contract (BTUTokenSale) is also present in this repository, it will be complemented by scripts to assign tokens when the BTUToken is released

 ## Smart contracts
  ### BTUToken